 SOT strives to provide feedback on endorsement or funding within two months from the quarterly deadlines.
 An attempt will be made to diversify sponsored meetings into the subdisciplines of toxicology.
 SOT Specialty Sections, Committees, Task Forces, and other groups may be asked to provide input on the scientific strength of the program, benefit to the members, and prior meeting history.

 SOT reviews the character of supporters and approves receiving funding from supporters.
 SOT reserves the right to refuse acceptance of funds from any organization whose goals, objectives, or past actions are deemed counterproductive to those of the Society.
-SOT does not accept contributions from tobacco companies, nor does it permit tobacco companies to be SOT Affiliates.
+SOT does not accept contributions from tobacco companies, nor does it permit tobacco companies to be SOT Global Partners.